gianlucagiudice/Little-Man-Computer/README.md

 # Little Man Computer

 Gianluca Giudice 830694
-Implementation of "little man computer" by Gianluca Giudice in prolog and common lisp.
+Implementation of "little man computer" by Gianluca Giudice in Prolog and Common Lisp.

 ## File structure

 ### Prolog

-- **little_man_computer** Entry point for the program
+- **lmc** Entry point for the program
 - **compiler** Compile assembly file
 - **executer** Execute the content of the memory

 ### Lisp

-- **little-man-computer** The whole LMC implementation
+- **lmc** The whole LMC implementation

 ## Notes